simboden/BVtkNodes/docs/ug_nodes.rst

 Contours
 --------

-Contours can be generated with *vtkContourFilter*:
+Contours can be generated with *vtkContourFilter*.
+This example node tree name is *cubeflow_contours*.

 * First add *vtkAssignAttribute* node and add Custom Code (see :ref:`custom_code`) to specify a point data array to be used for contouring, e.g.
   ``Assign("p", vtk.vtkDataSetAttributes.SCALARS, vtk.vtkAssignAttribute.POINT_DATA)``
-* Add *vtkContourFilter*, and add wanted contour values by pressing the plus icon and then input three values: 0.017, 0.02, 0.023.
+* Add *vtkContourFilter*, and add wanted contour values:
+  Single Value: 0.017, and Additional Values: 0.02, 0.023.
-  Disable **GenerateTriangles** to retain polyhedrons.
+  Disable **GenerateTriangles** to retain polyhedrons (if wanted).
 * Add *Color Mapper*, *Color Ramp* and *VTK To Blender Mesh* nodes.
 In *VTK To Blender Mesh* node, select both **Generate Material** and **Smooth** to get smoothened face normals.
-* Run *Update* on the *VTK To Blender Mesh* node, select appropriate coloring in *Color Mapper*, and rerun *Update*.
+* Run *Update Node* on the final node.

 .. image:: images/ug_contour_nodesetup.png